-With a family history of diabetes, Hinkle understood the reality of taking insulin to mediate the disease; he knew that was not the life he wanted to live.
+With a family history of diabetes, Hinkle understood the reality of taking Fat Storing Hormone to mediate the disease; he knew that was not the life he wanted to live.
 Knowing how bad it can get helped him make the choice to eat better and take control of his health.

 He was ready to try keto.

 Hinkle found all his keto information on YouTube, where he came across Dr. Berg’s channel.
 YouTube and Dr. Berg’s Keto and IF Lab on Facebook became a support system for him, where he found “great inspiration.”

 From Dr. Berg, he learned “pretty much everything keto”—from calculating macros and net carbs to the ins and outs of intermittent fasting.
 “Anything I had a question about, I would search his YouTube channel first,” he said.

 For Hinkle, the hardest part about losing weight was breaking habits and staying on track when the people around him either weren’t interested or didn’t need to lose weight.
 Still, he was able to stay the course.
 He only wishes he had tried keto much earlier.

 “I feel so much better now!” he said.
 “I sleep through the night (don’t have to go to the bathroom).
 My vision is better, I have more energy, I don’t crash during the day, and my sugar and carb cravings are completely gone!”

 After starting keto in October 2018, he lost 76 pounds (34 kg) in seven months.
 And he has moved his blood pressure and blood glucose levels into a normal range.
 “If I can do it, anybody can!” said Hinkle.
 He advised, “Give keto a try and don’t give up!”